About Your Programme

 - Give you the opportunity to try out specialties you may be interested in pursuing as a career with taster days

-Number of available posts can vary each year dependant on number of applicants, but the Yorkshire and Humber Foundation School (YHFS) has
+Number of available posts can vary each year dependant on number of applicants, but following expansion in 2023 the Yorkshire and Humber Foundation School (YHFS) has

 From August 2019, YHFS introduced 18 GP Longitudinal Integrated Foundation Programmes (LIFT), for more information please see our LIFT PAGE.
 These programmes are available via the FPP vacancy.

 For details of how to apply, please see our Recruitment and Retention section.